jixiaojie/CarND-Extended-Kalman-Filter-Project/README.md

 #### 3.Your Sensor Fusion algorithm follows the general processing flow as taught in the preceding lessons.
-Here is a screenshot in the lesson I am following by :
+Here is a screenshot in the lesson that I followed by :
 <div class="test">
 <img src="Docs/framework.png" width="600" />
 </div>